Skip to main content

 State is component specific "memory" and it triggers component re-render when its value is changed.

-• State is initialized using the useState hook function.
+State is created using the useState hook function.
 In React, hook functions are named using the convention of starting the function name with use followed by a descriptive term that explains what the hook does (in this case "State").

-• The useState takes one argument that is an initial value of the defined state.
+The following example creates the state variable named firstName and the function setFirstName is used to update state's value.
+The useState hook function takes one argument that is an initial value of the defined state.

 Updating state

-• State value is always updated by using the function that you define in your useState hook (see the previous slide and the second element in the array).
+State value is always updated by using the function that you define in your useState hook.
 Now, in this case the function is setFirstName.

 // Update value of the state